winter2020/kleespectre/README.md

 KLEE: done: constant stores: 14
 ```
 A description of the output: <br />
 The line starts with `KLEE: @CM` denote there is a leakage found by the KLEESpectre with cache modeling.
 The lines between the "====" describe the potential leakage without the cache modeling.
-The line starts with `KLEE: 1BR` is the branch that misprediction of it cause data leakage. `KLEE: 2BS` denotes the code line loading the potentially sensitive data, finally the line `KLEE: 3LS` give the code line information for leaking the sensitive data to cache state.
+The line starts with `KLEE: 1BR` is the branch that misprediction causes cause data leakage. `KLEE: 2BS` denotes the code line loading the potentially sensitive data, finally the line `KLEE: 3LS` give the code line information for leaking the sensitive data to cache state.
 The rest part of the output is the statistic of this test including the numbers of the executed instructions, explored paths, explored speculative paths (`sp states = 2`) and so on.

 ## Reproduce the data of Table 2 in KLEESpectre paper.
 ```